The Bicategory of Lie Groupoids within Diffeological Groupoids: Introduction

+The preliminaries for this paper are potentially substantial, and we provide a preliminary section \cref{s:preliminaries} more to set notation than to review material, although we provide plenty of examples.
+Therefore, we recommend the reader refer to the following sources as needed: \cite{iglesias} for details on diffeology, \cite{JY} for details on $2$-categories and bicategories, and \cite{vdS:morita} for details on the bicategory of diffeological groupoids with bibundles.
+We try to pinpoint the relative places within these as they are used.

-\textbf{Acknowledgements:} The author wishes to thank Dorette Pronk and Laura Scull for many conversations on subtleties of bicategorical theory and localisation, Joel Villatoro for discussions on stacks and locally subductive diffeological groupoids, and Nesta van der Schaaf for his help as this project was just getting off the ground.
-We are also indebted to Laura Scull for suggestions on notation, which helped make the paper much easier to read.
+\textbf{Acknowledgements:} The author wishes to thank Dorette Pronk and Laura Scull for many conversations on subtleties of bicategorical theory and localisation, and Nesta van der Schaaf for his help as this project was just getting off the ground.
+We are also indebted to Laura Scull for suggestions on notation, which helped make the paper much easier to read, and David Michael Roberts for his feedback on a preprint out of which this paper arose.
+Finally, we thank the anonymous referee for excellent suggestions, improving the quality of this paper.